 Once you leave The Maze area and continue south along the flat desert floor, and keep an eye looking south — and up toward the prominent peak directly in front of you.
 Toward the top of this formation is Window Rock, which when viewed from certain locations has the appearance of an eagle with its head turned sideways.

-When you run into another broad wash, you can either cross it, continuing south and looping behind the Window Rock formation, or turn right and follow the wash westward.
+When you run into another broad wash at 4.2 miles, you can either cross it, continuing south and looping behind the Window Rock formation, or turn right and follow the wash westward as this GPS route does.

 The cairn marking this junction is small and easy to lose in the surrounding landscape.